-The four semesters are organised in modules according to the European Bologna standard.
+All four semesters are organised in modules according to the European Bologna standard.
 Each module consists of a number of seminars, lectures, workshops, study trips, tutorials, and other forms of teaching as detailed in the relevant module syllabus (see Module Catalogue); once you have successfully completed a module, you are assigned a specific number of ECTS (European Credit Transfer System) credit points.
-Each semester you need to gain 30 ECTS (120 ECTS in four semesters); one ECTS credit point refers to a workload of 25 to 30 hours (including contact hours, reading, assignments and independent study.
+Each semester you need to gain 30 ECTS (120 ECTS in four semesters).
+One ECTS credit point refers to a workload of 25 to 30 hours (including contact hours, reading, assignments and independent study).

-The four programme foci (gender, diversity and intersectionality; development, conflict and justice; representation, power relations and knowledge production; education and citizenship) serve as the foundation you will use to develop your individual specialisation and profile, for example by combining them with a geographic focus involving one or more of the countries in the partnership, potentially also linked to your individual language skills.
+EMMIR has four programme foci: gender, diversity and intersectionality; development, conflict and justice; representation, power relations and knowledge production; and education and citizenship.
+They serve as the foundation you will use to develop your individual specialisation and profile, for example by combining them with a geographic focus involving one or more of the countries in the partnership, potentially also linked to your individual language skills.

 Further options enhanced by the mobility path are:

 - to focus on ‘major’ nations in global migration, for example Germany, South Africa or Sudan;